Search

 Close this search box.

-These simple frames (usually wood, but sometimes plastic or aluminum) are so common that it’s easy to take them for granted—but don’t.
+These simple frames (usually wood, but sometimes plastic or aluminum) are so common that it’s easy to take them for granted.
+However, you really shouldn’t.
 The way you “palletize” your operation can mean the difference between achieving efficiencies in freight costs and storage.

 Here are a few tips on using your pallets wisely:

 • Stack boxes of product carefully and evenly on each pallet.
-Distribute weight evenly inside each box and in the rows of boxes; uneven weight distribution could cause the load to shift and the boxes (and more importantly your product) to be damaged.
+Distribute weight evenly inside each box and in the rows of boxes.
+Uneven weight distribution could cause the load to shift and the boxes (and more importantly your product) to be damaged.
 The heaviest boxes go on the bottom, the lightest on the top.
-Staggered or aligned boxes is preferred.
+Additionally, staggered or aligned boxes is preferred.

-• Stack boxes in a cube, not a pyramid, for maximum steadiness and protection (especially of the top rows).
-Don’t create an overhang, which creates the potential for damage and reduces a pallet’s strength, reducing top to bottom compression by 30%.
+• Stack boxes in a cube, not a pyramid.
+Do this for maximum steadiness and protection, especially of the top rows.
+Avoid creating an overhang, which creates the potential for damage and reduces a pallet’s strength, reducing top to bottom compression by 30%.

-• Forklift placing pallets in truckHeight is important in storage.
+• Forklift placing pallets in truck; packaging pallets; pallets per truckload; how many pallets fit on a truckHeight is important in storage.
 If your warehouse has racks, maximum unit height is key.
 If you have bulk storage, you need to know how high you can stack.
 For example, taking the pallet size above (48” long x 41” wide), you could add one more layer for about 20% more product per pallet for the same shipping cost.
 You would save money on pallets, since you would only use 43 skids instead of 52.
 In addition, your forklift drivers would be loading and unloading 9 less pallets per order, meaning you save in labor costs too (usually about $38 to $45 per truckload).

 Use these tips to get the most value out of your pallets.
 If you’d like further tips on how to improve your warehousing and distribution processes, contact Premier.